2023 Solar Incentives Guide for Egelston, MI - Tax Credits & Rebates

 EcoWatch's Egelston, MI Solar Incentives FAQs

-Solar energy is a renewable energy source — by changing where you get your energy, you help reduce the strain on our planet's resources.
-A solar system can also reduce your home's CO2 emissions by 500 pounds a year, or around 10,000 pounds in 20 years.
+Solar energy is a renewable energy source — by switching where you get your energy, you help reduce the strain on our planet's resources.
+Solar panels can also reduce your home's CO2 emissions by 500 pounds a year, or roughly 10,000 pounds in 20 years.

-Yes, you can receive both tax credits and rebates towards the cost of your solar panels.
-Depending on precisely which incentives you are eligible for, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to confirm that you are claiming incentives correctly and that you're getting the most money you can.
+Yes, you can receive both rebates and tax credits towards the cost of solar panels.
+Depending on which incentives you are eligible for, they may apply in a different order.
+Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming incentives correctly and that you're getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.